Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 where for our purpose,

-Then, projecting it on both sides on the uniform field $M_\alpha^{(0)}$, the equation takes the form (the integral over $p_\mu$ is implied on the left-hand side):
+Then, by projecting both sides onto the uniform field $M_\alpha^{(0)}$, the equation takes the form (an integral over $p_\mu$ is implied on the left-hand side):

-where the functional $f$ and $g$ will be defined later.
-For $\beta$ large enough, the discrete sum can be converted as an integral:
+where the functionals $f$ and $g$ will be defined hereafter.
+For sufficiently large $\beta$, the discrete sum can be converted into an integral:

-We can think of identifying the left and right terms according to the power of $\beta$.
-However, $\beta$ is assumed to be a large parameter.
-If we take the limit $\beta \to \infty$ naively, we conclude that the left-hand side no longer depends on $B$, and hence on the non-local coupling.
-Let us try to go further.
-A moment of reflection shows that $\tilde{A}(0)=k^2 \mathcal{O}(1)$; moreover $B$ has a dimension $3$ regarding the power counting, $B=k^3 \bar{B}$.
+We might consider identifying the left- and right-hand sides by matching powers of $\beta$.
+However, $\beta$ is treated as a large parameter.
+If we take the $\beta \to \infty$ limit naively, we conclude that the left-hand side no longer depends on $B$, and consequently, on the non-local coupling.
+Let us attempt to refine this approach.
+A moment of reflection reveals that $\tilde{A}(0) = k^2 \mathcal{O}(1)$; furthermore, $B$ has a scaling dimension of $3$ according to power counting, such that $B = k^3 \bar{B}$.
 Then,